-The World Bank is uniquely positioned to develop a work program on gender equality and tax reform.
-We have a global reach with offices in over 130 countries and staff from 170 countries, predominantly in low- and middle-income countries.
-Our analytic work supports country lending operations and policy dialogue with key officials in Ministries of Finance and Tax/Revenue Departments, as well as local academic institutions and civil society.
-Staff members and experts of the Global Tax Team at the World Bank combine both strong technical expertise and global knowledge to support in-country teams and clients and share knowledge across countries.
+The World Bank is well-suited to develop a work program on gender equality and tax reform.
+With a presence in over 130 countries and a diverse staff from 170 countries, including those in low- and middle-income countries, we have a global reach.
+Our analytical work supports lending operations and policy discussions with key officials in the Ministries of Finance and Tax/Revenue Departments, as well as local academic institutions and civil society.
+The Global Tax Team at the World Bank consists of experts with strong technical skills and global knowledge, enabling us to support in-country teams and clients as well as facilitate knowledge sharing across countries.

 The overall objective of the Integrating Gender Equality into Tax Reform Project is to help improve the capacity of low-and middle-income countries to formulate tax policies and tax administration reforms that contribute to gender equality goals.
 The project is organized around two pillars: